oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-use-a-2-in-1-locker/rule.md

 ---

-It's important to provide a physical space for each employee to receive packages and mails.
+​​It's important to provide a physical space for each employee to receive packages and mails.

 The locker should have a slot for mail, so you don't need 2 different locations.